Victoriam81/hello-world/README.md

 # hello-world
 my test repository
-My mane is Victoria and I live in Haifa
+My name is Victoria and I live in Haifa
 I change the name